magnuspinus/eshop-dotnet/README.md

-# Microsoft eShopOnWeb ASP.NET Core Reference Application
+# EShopOnWeb ASP.NET Core Application

 > A new community supported version of eShopOnWeb can be found at https://github.com/NimblePros/eShopOnWeb